candea/s2e.github.io/showcase/index.md

     cooperate in effectively accomplishing challenging tasks in software testing.

--   **File Systems Equivalence Checking** at Max Planck Institute for Software Systems (<a href="http://www.mpi-sws.org/index_noflash.php?n=people/Joao_Carreira" target="_blank">Carreira João</a>,
-    <a href="http://www.mpi-sws.org/~rodrigo/" target="_blank">Rodrigo Rodrigues</a>, <a href="http://www.cs.ucla.edu/~rupak/" target="_blank">Rupak
-    Majumdar</a>).
-The goal of this project
-    is to find functional bugs in systems code by checking the equivalence of multiple implementations that obey the same specification.
-Checking the equivalence of the different systems is performed by comparing the outputs and the logical state of different systems after executing the operations in their specification.
-Symbolic execution will allows us to reason about all possible executions and results of these operations.
-We specifically intend to apply this approach to find functional bugs in file systems.

 -   **Exploiting Parallelism for Effective Low-Level Software Analysis** at Institute of Software Chinese Academy of Sciences (<a href="http://124.16.139.203/self_pages/liujian/index.htm" target="_blank">Jian
     Liu</a>, Bin Li,